At the end of last year, I read a book that completely changed the way I look at myself and others.

 It’s just important to understand our Tendency in order to be able to avoid the pitfalls.

 Being an Obliger (despite that darn word) can be awesome…as long as an Obliger learns what kinds of external accountability help them to meet their personal goals…and as long as an Obliger learns how to communicate what they don’t want to do before they’re simply no longer willing to do it.

 If an Obliger can create external accountability and set healthy boundaries, being an Obliger can be a feel-good Tendency that’s also of great service to this world.

 Are you an Obliger?
 Did you make any New Year’s resolutions?
 This is your year!
 How can you set yourself up for success now, knowing you’re an Obliger?
 External accountability is key.

 Coming up next week… We’ll be looking at the Questioner Tendency.
 Get it delivered straight to your inbox.
-Subscribe to the blog using the button below.
+“Subscribe” at the top of the main blog page.

 What do you think of the Obliger Tendency?
 Questions or comments?
 Let me know below.